FREE online Pro Bono CLE: Consumer Debt Volunteer Lawyer for the Day Program

-In February 2021, the Office for Justice Initiatives launched a brand new webpage on www.nycourthelp.gov that is dedicated to providing unrepresented court users with access to a survey created by the NYS Permanent Commission on Access to Justice, Reimagining the Future of the Courts Committee.
-The survey asks unrepresented court users about experiences they may have had with virtual hearings, technology, understanding the court process, feelings about the outcome of the interaction with the court, and more.
-The survey is optional, anonymous, and will not be connected to a current or future case that a person may have.
-It takes about five minutes to complete the survey.
+In February 2021, the Office for Justice Initiatives launched a brand new webpage on www.nycourthelp.gov dedicated to providing unrepresented court users with access to a survey created by the NYS Permanent Commission on Access to Justice, Reimagining the Future of the Courts Committee.
+The survey asked unrepresented court users, about experiences they had with virtual hearings, technology, understanding the court process, feelings about the outcome of the interaction with the court, and more.
+The survey was optional, anonymous, and was not connected to current or future cases that a person may have had.
+The survey was closed in July 2022.
 The answers provided will be used by the Permanent Commission to make recommendations to improve future court experiences.
-If you do not have an attorney and are interested, please complete the survey.

 FREE Virtual Uncontested Divorce Volunteer Lawyer Program

 A volunteer lawyer program offering virtual assistance with Uncontested Divorces in NYC was launched in December 2020.
 This free program prepares divorce papers through video conferences for people with no children under 21 whose marriage has been over for at least six months, who have agreed to an uncontested divorce, and who knows where their spouse lives.
 A stable internet connection, a computer, smartphone, or tablet are required to access the program.
 See the Virtual Uncontested Divorce Volunteer Lawyer Program flyer for more information and to learn how to apply for help.